agarun/ruby-muvy/README.md

 ## Troubleshooting

-Make sure you can access `ffmpeg -v`, `magick -v`, and `youtube-dl --version` on the command line.
+Make sure you can access `ffmpeg -v`, `convert -v`, and `youtube-dl --version` on the command line.
 If you can't, you likely have to update your existing PATH environment variable to include the folder holding the relevant binaries.
 If you're on Windows and you are unsure how to add FFmpeg to path, you can try any of these links: [1](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg), [2](https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows), [3](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 If you're on Windows and *very* recently made changes, you probably have to reopen a command prompt window or restart for those changes to take effect.